huangwenming/html-webpack-cache-plugin/README.md

 # html-webpack-cache-plugin
 ![npm version](https://img.shields.io/npm/v/html-webpack-cache-plugin)

-> Based on the functions of [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) that simplifies creation of HTML files to serve your webpack bundles, we can cache the webpack bundles using localstorage to optimize the page loading speed.
+> Based on the functions of [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) that simplifies creation of HTML files to serve your webpack bundles, we can cache the webpack bundles using localstorage or indexedDB to optimize the page loading speed.

 ## 插件功能